 Average premium for a 19-year-old male

 - $2,226 at school

 Average premium for a 19-year-old female

 A college student driving a minivan costs less to insure than if he or she drives a sports car since insurers associate sports cars with speeding.

 Annual benefit of minivans

 Military Drivers in South Dakota

-The minimum coverage required in South Dakota is outlined here by the State Department of Labor and Regulation, although you may have to go beyond the basics to cover a new vehicle that is leased or purchased so you’ll have adequate protection.
+Note that you may have to go beyond the basic policies to cover a new vehicle that is leased or purchased so you'll have adequate protection.

 With proof of insurance in-hand, service members stationed out of state can renew vehicle registration online or by mail.
 You'll need to provide the insurance policy number to register a vehicle in South Dakota, which conducts an automatic computer check to verify coverage.

 Rollover crashes are more common among SUVs and pickups, but according to our research, an older model SUV has less impact on your premium than a recent model sports car.